d-morrison/IntroStatActivities/10-A16-inference-2cat_CI-Theory.Rmd

-## Week 10 - Activity 16:  Winter Sports Helmet Use and Head Injuries --- Estimation using Theory-based methods
+## Week 10b:  Winter Sports Helmet Use and Head Injuries --- Estimation using Theory-based methods

 \setstretch{1}